Kuift/GuiftsDynamicBlueprint/README.md

 - configurable delay between the placement of blueprint to prevent spam

 ### Overall improvement todo:
+- cleanup code, remove the global variable, make the project oop based
 - Optimisation : Make the inventory GUI part of a mesh and maybe use only 1 render function.
 - Optimisation : Create multiple vertex array as chunk and render only the chunk near the camera.
 - make a way organize all your blueprint in menu/improve menu
     - a config image that tell you which blueprint number is in which menu
 - dynamics notes/implement the ping mod
-- cleanup code, remove the global variable
 - veracity : block on flag shouldn't be allowed
 - optimise even more blueprint data sharing
     - getLocalPlayer().getNetworkID() == netID this may not work as you think it does : even when netid != localnetid, code is being executed.